easylager/sakura/README.md

 # Sakura - The Backgammon Board Evaluator

-**fastApiProject** is a top-notch Backgammon Evaluation Service built with FastAPI.
+**Sakura** is a top-notch Backgammon Evaluation Service built with FastAPI.
 It is designed to understand and evaluate the state of a Backgammon board and provide insightful strategic guidance based on that.

 ## What does it do?

-**fastApiProject** hosts an `EvaluateBoardService` class containing functionality to evaluate the game's board and determine the winning strategy.
+**Sakura** hosts an `EvaluateBoardService` class containing functionality to evaluate the game's board and determine the winning strategy.

 ### Main methods of EvaluateBoardService class: